marcelocra/site/README.md

 done or ~~cancelled~~:

+- v0.1.1
+  - [x] remove 'see all' from projects in index
 - v0.1.0
   - [x] figure out why it is not deploying
     - it was because I imported the astro config module in consts.ts